scornejob/gpuvmem/README.md

 1. Download or clone gpuvmem.

 2. To compile GPUVMEM you will need:
-- cfitsio - Usually the package is called `libcfitsio-dev`, we also recommend to install `libcfitsio3-dev`
+- cfitsio - Usually the package is called `libcfitsio-dev`.
 - casacore <= 5.4.0 (https://github.com/casacore/casacore, please make sure you have installed the github version, Ubuntu package doesn't work well since doesn't have the `put()` function).
 Additionally, if you are using version 5.4.0 of casacore, please compile using the flag NEWCASA=1.
 - CUDA >= 9
 - OpenMP